semchan/UPST-NeRF/README.md

 ## Acknowledgement
-Thanks very much for the excellent work of DirectVoxGO, our code is based on a， Our code base is origined from an awesome [DirectVoxGO](https://github.com/sunset1995/DirectVoxGO) implementation.
+Thanks very much for the excellent work of DirectVoxGO, our code base is origined from an awesome [DirectVoxGO](https://github.com/sunset1995/DirectVoxGO) implementation.